On Thursday November 7th, 2019 ECOO announced its winners of the prestigious Making IT Happen Award for 2019.

 The International Society for Technology in Education, ISTE, and its affiliates have presented this award to more than 700 worthy leaders since the program began in 1995.

-To date there have only been 4 past award winners from ECOO
+Prior to 2019, there have only been 4 previous Making IT Happen award winners from ECOO:

 Brenda Sherry – Upper Grand District School Board